Name: The Black Bull Tavern

 1891 OS Map |

-On the 1891 map above you can see the street known as 'Tongue's Yard', to the left of the letter A and the Black Bull was the larger property fronting onto Victoria Road at the bottom of the yard.
+On the 1891 map above you can see the street known as 'Tongue's Yard', to the left of the letter A, and the Black Bull, which was the larger property, whose gable end fronted onto Victoria Road at the bottom of the yard just up from the Post Office.

 The Beerhouse Act of 1830 had brought about opportunity for local people to open their houses for the sale of beer, in an attempt by the government of the day to reduce the excess consumption of gin, and it's likely that this tavern would have been one-such beerhouse.